 Albany Road Board School, now known as Albany Road Primary School (CF24 3RQ) was opened in November 1887.
 It was constructed on land owned by the Mackintosh Estate and cost £9,579 to build.
 Almost 300 pupils attended the school when it was first opened but by 1898 the school had been expanded and could accommodate 1643 pupils.
 When the school first opened it was noted that that the number of pupils not knowing their letters was high but by the end of the first year the school was being congratulated on its work and discipline which were described as excellent.
 The school was commandeered for use as a military hospital during WWI.
 The school is still very much open and now called Albany Primary

 Roath Park Wesleyan Methodist Church

 The church was on the corner of Albany and Wellfield Road.
 The building survives but the congregation left in 1990 and were for a time holding their services in the Mackintosh sports and Social Club.
 The church was built in 1898 to the design of architects Jones, Richards and Budgen of Cardiff.
 The chapel is described as stone built in the Gothic style with a long-wall entry plan, an integral tower and perpendicular leaded windows.
 It was extended and altered in 1911.
 Part of the ground floor of the original church building is today used by retailer Rainbow Bargain.
 Much of the interior survives including the stone pulpit now surrounded by bargains.
 The church had a roll of honour of all the 109 men who served in the armed forces in WWI which was thought lost but then found for sale and is now mounted in Roath Park Primary school.
+The war memorial tablet has also recently been found to be in safe storage at Thornhill Crematorium.
 The press reported in 2017 that the church building had been sold to a private buyer for £410,000.